 We included Pingboard in our best org chart software article for two reasons:

 - If you want your org chart program to integrate with your HR, payroll or IT software platforms, then Pingboard is the right choice for you as none of the other vendors has native software integration features.

-- It has a great free version with no limits on the number or size of charts, and you can sign up without a credit card.
-For example Organimi’s free version only lets you create 1 org chart and OrgWeaver’s free version only lets you create 3.
+- It has a great free version with one chart, one user, up to 50 employees and you can share that chart with five people.
+You can sign up without a credit card.
+For example Organimi’s free version lets you create one org chart and OrgWeaver’s free version lets you create three.

 Integrating with your HR/payroll system means you won’t have to maintain redundant data.
 Once you update employee data in one system, it passes through to the other systems, so job titles and supervisor relationships remain updated in all.

-Pingboard allows you to print and export your org charts in their free version, whereas Organimi’s free version doesn’t allow that.
+Pingboard allows you to print and share your org charts in their free version, whereas Organimi’s free version doesn’t allow that.
 And Pingboard’s free version doesn’t even require a credit card to sign up.
-If you upgrade to the Pro version at $100 month, you’ll eliminate a lot of duplicate data entry by accessing the integration features.
+If you upgrade to the Solo version at $19 month, you’ll eliminate a lot of duplicate data entry by accessing the data sync features.

 Pingboard provides a 20% discount to non-profits, and you can save 10% by paying annually.
-Pingboard also allows you a free 7-day trial of their Standard and Pro plans, so if you’re on the fence about upgrading, you can see how they work before you commit.
+Pingboard also allows you a free 7-day trial of their Solo and Team plans, so if you’re on the fence about upgrading, you can see how they work before you commit.